Choose a type

 - your blood count changes – for example, if you have low levels of red blood cells (anaemia).

-The aim of treatment is to improve your quality of life and keep you well for as long as possible, with the fewest possible side effects.
-You can have most treatments for WM as an outpatient.
+If needed, treatment for WM aims to improve your quality of life and keep you well for as long as possible, with the fewest possible side effects.

 Stem cell transplants